roblox-aurora/rbx/rbx-device/README.md

 - `desktop` - Is Windows or MacOS
 - `tablet` - Is iOS or Android tablet
 - `phone` Is iOS or Android phone

+## GetAspectRatio
+Gets the aspect ratio of the screen

+Returns an array of two numbers, e.g. a 1920x1080 screen will give you `[16, 9]`